Partus sequitur ventrem: Mixed-race slaves

-By the 18th century, the colonial slave population included mixed-race children of white ancestry, classified as mulattoes (half Black), quadroons (one-quarter Black), and octoroons (one-eighth Black).
+By the 18th century, the colonial slave population included mixed-race children of white ancestry, sometimes classified as mulattoes (half Black), quadroons (one-quarter Black), and octoroons (one-eighth Black).
 They were fathered by white planters, overseers, and other men with power, with enslaved women and girls who were also sometimes of mixed race.

 Numerous multiracial enslaved people lived in stable families at the Monticello plantation of Thomas Jefferson.
 In 1773 his wife, Martha Wayles, inherited more than one hundred enslaved people from her father John Wayles.
 These included the six mixed-race children (identified as being three-quarters white) whom he fathered with his enslaved concubine Betty Hemings, a multiracial woman born of an Englishman and an enslaved African (Black) woman.
 Martha Wayles's three-quarters white ("quadroon") half-brothers and half-sisters included the much younger Sally Hemings.
-Some years later, the widower Jefferson took Sally Hemings (then between 14 and 16 years of age) as a concubine.
-Over 38 years, he had six children with her, four of whom survived to adulthood.
+Some years later, it is believed the widower Jefferson took Sally Hemings (then between 14 and 16 years of age) as a concubine.
+Over 38 years, he may have sired six children with her, four of whom survived to adulthood.
 As their mother was enslaved, they, too, were enslaved from birth.

 Under Virginia law at the time, being seven-eighths European ("octoroon") would have made the Jefferson–Hemings children legally white if they had been free.
 Jefferson allowed the two eldest to "escape" and freed the two youngest in his will.
 As adults, three Jefferson–Hemings children passed into white society: Beverly and Harriet Hemings in the Washington, D.C., area, and Eston Hemings Jefferson in Wisconsin.
-He had married a mixed-race woman in Virginia, and both their sons served as regular Union soldiers.
-The oldest gained the rank of colonel.
+Eston had married a mixed-race woman in Virginia, and both their sons served as regular Union soldiers.
+The elder son gained the rank of colonel.

-Historians had long discounted rumors that Jefferson had this relationship.
-But in 1998, a Y-DNA test confirmed that a contemporary male descendant of Sally Hemings (through Eston Heming's descendants) was a direct, genetic descendant of the male line of Jeffersons.
-It was Thomas Jefferson who was documented as having been at Monticello each time Hemings conceived, and the weight of historical evidence favored his paternity.
+In 1998, a Y-DNA test confirmed that a contemporary male descendant of Sally Hemings (through Eston Heming's descendants) shared genetic relation in the male line with Field Jefferson, a paternal uncle of Thomas Jefferson which provides evidence that Thomas may have been the biological father of Eston Heming Jefferson.
+Thomas Jefferson is documented as having been at Monticello each time Hemings conceived, and the historical evidence favors his paternity, but there are other possible suspects such as his younger brother Randolph.